forestgrape/coronavirus/index.md

 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

 > ### A word of Caution regarding Vaccines (28.1.)
 > What worries me most at the moment is the vaccination rushes and races.
-It is great and an extraordinary achievement to have vaccines.
-It increases the safety and life quality for people at risk for severe Covid-19.
+It is great and an extraordinary achievement to have vaccines and around the world vaccination is well organized.
+It increases the safety and life quality for people at risk for severe Covid-19
 > * What has been shown for the approved vaccines they efficiently prevent Covid-19 with typical symptoms combined with positive NPS PCR test and severe Covid-19 at tolerable reactogenicity (typical vaccine side effects).
 > * What is mostly unknown/not investigated/not published are adverse effects such as subtle immune system disorders or long-term effects.
 There are open questions how  SARS-CoV-2 infections are changed apart from preventing typical/severe Covid-19: The effects of vaccines on virus shedding, virus evolution and changed pathogenesis are mostly unknown/unpublished too.
 >